 Florida Probate Lawyer

-The Florida Probate Process
+The Florida Formal Probate Administration Process

 For those Probate estates not required to file a federal estate tax return, the final documents to close a probate are due within 12 months of the opening of the estate by the Court.
 An estate is opened upon the issuance of letters of administration by the Court.

-For those estate required to file a federal estate tax return, Form 706, which is due nine months after death, the final accounting and papers to close the probate administration are due within 12 months from the date the tax return is due.
-This date is usually extended by the court because often the IRS' review and acceptance of the estate tax return are not completed within that period.
+For those estates required to file a federal estate tax return, Form 706, which is due nine months after the death, the final accounting and papers to close the probate administration are due within 12 months from the date the tax return is due.
+This date is usually extended by the court because often the IRS’ review and acceptance of the estate tax return are not completed within that period.

-Probates that do not file a federal estate tax return and that do not involve any lawsuits, often close within five or six months.
+Probate Estates that do not file a federal estate tax return and that do not involve any lawsuits, often close within five or six months.
 If you would like additional information about the Florida Probate Process, please feel free to read our blog, About Florida Probate.
 It addresses some of the most frequently asked questions about the Florida probate process.

 Topics Related to Florida Probate Law include: